darklang/docs/docs/when-dark.md

 ## Limited scale

 Dark currently does a good job for limited scale applications.
-We would not feel comfortable with applications with intense spikey loads (such as "daily deals" sites), with a lot of fanout (social networks), with high bandwidth requirements (streaming video).
+We would not feel comfortable with applications with intense spiky loads (such as "daily deals" sites), with a lot of fan-out (social networks), with high bandwidth requirements (streaming video).
 We currently feel comfortable supporting sites with consistently 10 req/s or fewer (approximately 20M requests per month per site).

 ## Small Teams